18 Feb 2018

 With one of the longest whale watching seasons in the world and sixty percent of whale species calling our waters home, Australia is one of the best places in the world for whale spotting.

-Beginning in May and finishes in December.
-During this period, these playful giants make their annual pilgrimage north to warmer waters to the west and east coasts and can come so close to the shore, they can be spotted right off beaches and cliff faces along our vast coastlines.
+Whale watching season begins in May and finishes in December.
+During this period, these playful giants make their annual pilgrimage north to warmer waters of the Australian west and east coast.
+It’s not unusual to be able to simply spot them right off the beaches and cliffs along our vast coastlines.

 Are you planning a whale watching trip this season?
 We’ve rounded up the top whale watching spots around Australia to help you with your travel plans.

 The beginning of the season kicks off in Flinders Bay, Augusta where migrating whales come to rest and feed on zooplankton which thrives in the warmer climate.
 Stay at Discovery Parks - Bunbury Village or Discovery Parks - Bunbury Foreshore to start your journey off right!

 Further north, humpback whales can be seen frolicking in Kalbarri, Exmouth, Coral Bay and Broome.
-Although, at this point, it’s best to join a tour to reach the whales beyond the Ningaloo Reef with places like the Kimberley being a hotspot to see mothers and calves stopping to rest and recharge in the waters of Camden Sound and Broome’s Pender Bay.
+We highly recommend signing up for any whale watching tours to reach the whales beyond the Ningaloo Reef.
+Places like the Kimberley are hotspots to see mothers and calves stopping to rest and recharge in the waters of Camden Sound and Broome’s Pender Bay.

-On the return journey, whales take shelter in Albany’s southern bays to mate and give birth between September and December.
-And, if you’re lucky you can catch the tail-end of the season in places like Fremantle, close to Discovery Parks - Woodman Point, and Coogee cliff-face, right by Discovery Parks - Coogee Beach.
+On the return journey, whales take shelter in Albany’s southern bays to mate and calve (give birth) between September and December.
+If you’re lucky, you can also catch the tail-end of the season in places like Fremantle - close to Discovery Parks - Woodman Point, and Coogee cliff-face, which is located right by Discovery Parks - Coogee Beach.

-One-third of whales are born in the bays of the Great Australian Bight, particularly in The Head of Bight region which provides spectators with excellent cliff-top viewing between May and October.
+One-third of whales are born in the bays of the Great Australian Bight in The Head of Bight region.
+This provides spectators with excellent cliff-top viewing between May and October.
 Stay at Discovery Parks - Streaky Bay Foreshore before or after you hit the Nullarbor.

 New South Whales